 Register in the CVSSD E-Grants system at www.CVSSDegrants.com.
 Please refer to the CVSSD Grant Applicant User Guide, Chapter 4: Gaining Access to Oregon CVSSD E-Grants to assist you through the registration process.
 Click here to access the Grant Applicant User Guide.

 Allow up to 24 hours to process your registration.

+In E-Grants, use the left-side scroll menu to access the required forms and tools.

 The E-Grants system will not allow an application to be submitted with error messages on any form within the application.